Coffee And Health

 Studies show that coffee drinkers have lower chances of abnormal liver function.

 One study published in the Archives of Internal Medicine revealed that individuals who drank up to four cups of coffee daily were found to have reduced alcoholic liver syndrome by 20 percent.

-Of course, the benefits of coffee are not going to come through if you are buying low-quality, moldy coffee beans from factory farms.
-Opt for small-batch, fresh-roasted organic and fair trade coffee beans… opt for Wild Coffee.
+Of course, coffee's benefits will only come if you buy high-quality, moldy coffee beans from factory farms.
+Opt for small-batch, fresh-roasted organic, and fair-trade coffee beans… opt for Wild Coffee.